Skip to main content

 Think of it like this: if you walked into a new job and your manager gave you one vague sentence of instructions, you'd produce mediocre work — not because you're bad at your job, but because you didn't have enough context.
 AI works the same way.

 A prompt is the message you send to an AI tool like ChatGPT, Claude, or Gemini.
 Prompt engineering is the practice of crafting that message so the AI understands exactly what you need.
+If you are still deciding between the two main options, which AI to start with as a beginner makes the call simple.

 Why Does It Matter?